-London is certainly not known for its hot climate, but there are a number of people throughout the city that are experiencing overheating in their flats and wondering why their London apartments are so hot.
+London is certainly not known for its hot climate, but many people throughout the city are experiencing overheating in their flats and wondering why their London apartments are so hot.

 Everyone seems to be asking the same question: why do these flats and apartments keep getting hotter?

-There are a few factors to this phenomenon, and our technical director Savva goes through them one-by-one in our weekly video.
+There are a few factors to this phenomenon, and our Managing Director Savva goes through them one-by-one in our weekly video.
 Here they are:

 - No regulation